vikrambalaji95/Plasticty/README.md

-Explicit/Forward euler algorithm to implement elasto-plastic model with von mises yield criterion and linear hardening.
+Explicit/Forward euler algorithm to implement 3D elasto-plastic model with von mises yield criterion and linear hardening.

-Calculate output stresses for a give set of input strains.
+Calculate output stresses for a given set of input strains.

+Reference: Introduction to computational plasticity by Fionn and Dunne